-The Quantitative Finance Fellows program is for students interested in investments and in particular the software, hardware and quantitative tools used in the financial services industry.
+The Quantitative Finance Fellows program is for students interested in investments and in particular the software, hardware, and quantitative tools used in the financial services industry.
 Today, many careers in asset management (hedge funds, mutual funds, or financial advisors) require an extensive use of mathematics and statistics to analyze portfolios of stocks and bonds, beyond the traditional security analysis methods.
 Having such advanced statistical and modeling skills can greatly increase your marketability for high-paying jobs.

-The featured course in this Fellows Program is BMGT 442 Advanced Portfolio Management, which students will take in their Spring semester.
+The featured course in this Fellows program is BMGT442F (Advanced Portfolio Management), which students will take in the Spring semester.
 This course will focus on quantitative methods of portfolio selection and is NOT a course on traditional security analysis.
-This course is very different from Bmgt 443 Applied Equity Analysis and Portfolio Management, and Bmgt 443 is not a prerequisite for this course.
-BMGT 443 is "Fundamental Analysis" (classical ratios, such as the price to earnings ratio) and BMGT442 is "Quantitative Analyis," which uses purely statistical methods (regressions, portfolio theory, etc.) rather than analyzing the accounting statements of companies.
-In BMGT442, students will use advanced econometric methods to form portfolios and backtest them to attempt to build a winning strategy.
-In addition to BMGT442, students will complete both BMGT343 Investments and BMGT430 Linear Statistical Models in preparation for BMGT442.
-Fellows will also enroll in a non-credit section of Reuters 3000XTRA in both the Fall and Spring semesters (credit option, BMGT398Q available in the Spring semester).
-The Reuters 3000XTRA will meet on Fridays from 2-5pm in the Finance lab each semester.
+This course is very different from BMGT443 (Applied Equity Analysis and Portfolio Management); BMGT443 is "Fundamental Analysis" (classical ratios, such as the price to earnings ratio) and BMGT442 is "Quantitative Analyis," which uses purely statistical methods (regressions, portfolio theory, etc.) rather than analyzing the accounting statements of companies.
+In BMGT442F, students will use advanced econometric methods to form portfolios and backtest them to attempt to build a winning strategy.
+In addition to BMGT442F, students will complete both BMGT343 (Investments) and BMGT430 (Linear Statistical Models) in preparation for BMGT442F.

-- Fall or Spring - BMGT430 Linear Statistical Models if not completed prior to entering program (Students with a 2nd major in ECON can substitute ECON422 for BMGT430).
+- BMGT430 (Linear Statistical Models) required if not completed in a previous semester (Students with a 2nd major in ECON can substitute ECON422 for BMGT430) - Fall or Spring

-- Fall and Spring - Reuters 3000XTRA non-credit class (credit option offered in Spring semester under BMGT398Q)
+- Reuters 3000XTRA non-credit class (credit option offered in Spring semester under BMGT398Q) - Fall and Spring

 - Mentoring program with professionals in field

-- Finance Fellows Speaker Series (3 speakers offered each semester)
+- Finance Fellows Speaker Series

 - Reuters instruction and certification